 Water and amusement park, you say?
-Between EsselWorld and Water Kingdom it is known as one off the largest!
+It is located between EsselWorld and Water Kingdom and it is one of the largest so you will definitely see it!
 Stretching over 64acres of land.
 This was established in 1989.
 There is so much to do here so be prepared for a fun packed day when visiting!
 Great for family’s as it consists off 14 family rides, 11 adrenaline thrill rides and 15 children’s rides, great, right?
 That’s not all, EsselWorld also has Mumbai’s first ice skating rink being 3400 square feet you must go for a skate!
 A 6-lane bowling alley, which also has an arcade and Indian restaurant.
 Domino’s pizza is also located here.
 So, for a great day out I highly recommended EsselWorld.

 19. Elephanta Caves

 Well, this one is a bit more alternative for you.
 The Bombay High court can be found in the state of Maharashtra.
 It is one of the oldest High Courts in the country and has been a great platform for judges to be promoted to Supreme Court and even further to Chief Justice of India.
-It is a must see if you are into history and law.
+This really is a must-see if you are into history and law.
 It was established in 1862 and work was later done to improve the building in 1871.
 Many tourists travel far to view such an incredible piece of Indian history and you should too.